Autism Research Community

 Prof. Ditza A. Zachor

-Prof. Ditza A. Zachor is certified in Pediatrics and in Child Neurology and Development and has an appointment as Associate Professor at the Sackler Faculty of Medicine in Tel Aviv University.
-Prof. Zachor has served as the director of the Autism Center of ALUT, the National Association for Children with Autism at Assaf Harofeh Medical Center.
-This tertiary center provides diagnosis and treatment services and has been involved in ASD research in-house and in collaboration with Israeli and international researchers.
-Among the leading research topics: outcome of early intervention: focused on short-term outcome in various developmental domains of toddlers diagnosed with ASD and received early intensive intervention in community-based programs and on identifying child and family predictors.
-Long-term follow-up study at adolescence of toddlers diagnosed with ASD focused on outcomes in cognitive and adaptive domains, autism severity, friendship, quality of life, co-morbidities, medical problems and family stressors and for predictors at toddlerhood for these outcomes.
+Prof. Ditza A. Zachor is certified in Pediatrics and in Child Neurology and Development.
+Prof. Zachor is a Full Professor, Director of the Autism Center/ALUT, the National Association for Children with Autism, Shamir (Assaf Harofeh) Medical Center, Faculty of Medicine, Tel Aviv University.
+This tertiary center provides diagnosis and treatment services and has been involved in ASD research in-house and in collaboration with Israeli and international researchers; among the leading research topics: the outcome of early intervention: focused on short-term outcomes in various developmental domains of toddlers diagnosed with ASD, receiving early intensive intervention in community-based programs, and identifying child and family predictors.
+A long-term follow-up study at the adolescence of toddlers diagnosed with ASD focused on outcomes in cognitive and adaptive domains, autism severity, friendship, quality of life, co-morbidities, medical problems, and family stressors and for predictors at toddlerhood for these outcomes.
 Biological markers: abnormal white matter integrity in ASD using advanced imaging techniques.
 Uncovering a novel mechanistic link between olfaction and ASD, associated with the level of social impairments.
-Endophenotypes in ASD: identifying subgroups with specific clinical features (i.e. special abilities, sex differences, hyper/hypo sensitivity, siblings).
+Endophenotypes in ASD: identifying subgroups with specific clinical features (i.e., special abilities, sex differences, hyper/hypo sensitivity, siblings).
 Epidemiology of autism: identifying preconception (ART) prenatal (prematurity) and family (advanced ages) risk factors for ASD.

-Dr. Adam Zaidel’s lab at the Gonda Brain Research Center studies how the brain integrates multiple sources of information for perception, decision-making and behavior.
-Importantly, heterogeneous sources of information, such as expectations, prior knowledge about the world, and personal goals are integrated together with multi-modal sensory information, for perceptual decision-making.
+Prof. Adam Zaidel is an Associate Professor, Head of The Multisensory Processing Laboratory at Gonda Multidisciplinary Brain Research Center, Bar Ilan University.
+Prof. Zaidel’s lab studies how the brain integrates multiple sources of information for perception, decision-making, and behavior.
+Importantly, heterogeneous sources of information, such as expectations, prior knowledge about the world, and personal goals, are integrated together with multi-modal sensory information for perceptual decision-making.
 The result – an idiosyncratic (subjective) percept.
 This is true for all individuals.
 However, individuals with autism have more accentuated differences in perception and behavior.
-Little is known about idiosyncratic perception in general, and in autism in particular.
-Yet, it represents our “real” experience, and thus poses a fundamental and open question in neuroscience – of particular importance to autism.
-We study this in the Zaidel lab using psychophysics in humans, and single-unit neuronal recordings from awake behaving rodents.
-Our goal is to reveal the neuronal substrates that underlie idiosyncratic perceptual decision-making, and thereby to better understand perception, decision-making and behavior in autism.
+Little is known about idiosyncratic perception in general and in autism in particular.
+Yet, it represents our “real” experience and thus poses a fundamental and open question in neuroscience – of particular importance to autism.
+We study this in the Zaidel lab using psychophysics in humans and single-unit neuronal recordings from awake-behaving rodents.
+Our goal is to reveal the neuronal substrates that underlie idiosyncratic perceptual decision-making, thereby better understanding perception, decision-making, and behavior in autism.

 Prof. Anat Zaidman Zait

-Prof. Anat Zaidman Zait’s research emphasis is understanding the determinants of parenting, parenting stress and coping, family functioning and its associated outcomes for both parents' and children's adjustment and functioning among families of children with and without disabilities (e.g., autism spectrum disorders, attention deficit hyperactivity disorder, and hearing impairments).
+Prof. Anat Zaidman Zait is an Associate Professor at the School of Education, Faculty of Humanities, Tel-Aviv University.
+Prof. Anat Zaidman Zait’s research emphasis is understanding the determinants of parenting, parenting stress, and coping, family functioning, and its associated outcomes for both parents and children's adjustment and functioning among families of children with and without disabilities (e.g., autism spectrum disorders, attention deficit hyperactivity disorder, and hearing impairments).
 In addition, she studies children's sleep in the context of the family and the correlates of family stress, sleep, and children's adjustment.